bob2u/b2uFramework-public/README/README_MANAGER.md

 @param **$action** - `string` - Default `index`, The file within the plugin that contains the action definition.

 @return - `Object` - Returns an instance to the desired Plugin's action or exception on failure.
 Invalid parameters will result in a standard `\Exception`.
 Providing no $plugin will return an `Array` of all Plugins available.

+This feature can be used to access functions across plugins, and reduce the need to redefine standard functionalities that may already exists in a give plugin.
 ##
 ```PHP
 Manager::instance()->setup($config)